Slycir/Tourbot/README.md

 6. All angles are measured in radians

 As of now, there is still information needed before use
-1. CAN ids for all motor controllers
-2. PID controller tuning
+1. Extensive PID controller tuning

 Code uses template made by WPILib with changes for the motor controllers that I hope to use.
 Additionally, there are major changes to make it command-based.